malramsay64/phd-thesis/03_Dynamics/introduction.md

 #### Rotational Relaxation

+In experimental systems,
+the rotational relaxation is typically measured as the relaxation of a dipole moment[@???].
+The relaxation of a dipole $C_l$, where the orientation of the dipole is represented by the vector $\vect u$ can be represented as
+$$ C_{l} = \langle P_l($\vect u_i(t) \cdot \vect u_i(o)) \rangle_i $$
+Here $P_l$ is the Legendre polynomial of degree $l$, and the angle brackets denote an average over all molecules and starting configurations[@????].
+To match simulation results with NMR and fluorescence experiments the 2nd degree Legendre polynomial is calculated, giving the equation
+$$ C_2(t) = \frac{1}{2} \langle 3(\vect n(0) \cdot \vect n(t))^2 -1 \rangle. $$
+It should be noted that this dipole relaxation only captures at most two dimensions of the rotational relaxation, a rotation about the axis of the dipole is not captured by this relation at all.
+There are a number of different approaches which have been used, Brodka et. al. [@Brodka1992] define the rotational relaxation of the spectroscopically available rotation with the $C_2$ method whilst other rotational degrees of freedom were studied using an angular velocity autocorrelation function.
+Alternatively Jas et. al. [@Jas2000] combine the rotational relaxations for vectors along the $x, y,$ and $z$ axes into a single complete rotational relaxation.
+An approach which is only concerned with isotropic rotational motion could also take the approach of Chen et. al [@Chen2017] and represent molecular rotation using quaternions[@Furry1957,???], which capture all rotational information.

 - [@Dote1981]
     - in a typical NMR experiment a single particle correlation time $\tau_2$ is determined, $\tau_2$ being given as